AyalaHakarmi/borsa-backend/README.md

     - Submitting buy offers vs. sell offers
     - Canceling buy offers vs. sell offers
 - Trader names were returned to the frontend **without their IDs**.
-- Stock names were not returned in certain responses, **just their IDs**, as they were not explicitly required.

 ## Thanks :)